hackclub/goblin/README.md

 ## Commands

+- `@goblin help`: Display help text.
-- `/goblin hello`: Make some witty comment
+- `@goblin hello`: Make some witty comment about money in the cloud.
-- `/goblin stats`: Reports HCB stats
+- `@goblin stats`: Reports HCB stats.
-- `/goblin apply`: Apply to Hack Club Bank!
+- `@goblin apply`: Apply to Hack Club Bank!
+Shows the application link.
-- `/goblin faq`: Go to the FAQ page.
+- `@goblin faq`: Shows a link to the FAQ page.
+- `@goblinn bug`: Report a bug!
+Redirects user to the #bank-counter channel.

 ## Build